Vukodlok/FreeCodeCamp-Projects/README.md

 - Treemap Project - Project from FCC's Data Visualization course using D3, VGA, and APIs to build a dynamic and interactive treemap of video game sales by console data.

 ## Relational Database
+- Celestial Bodies Database - Project from FCC's Relational Database course using postgreSQL to build a database of celecial bodies through bash.